Quality of Life Fellowship Program In children’s leukemia patients and children’s leukemia survivors.

 - A Master’s degree or PhD in a Social Science (e.g. Health Psychology) or other applicable field, with strong statistical skills

-- Affinity with research and interest in pediatrics and long-term outcome evaluations
+- Affinity with research and interest in survivorship and long-term outcome evaluations

 - Ability to work independently, under supervision of a QOL department staff